MichaelSuarez21/instagram-automator/README.md

 ### PHP FILES (on your web server)
 * grab_posts: This file displays relevant post data encoded in JSON, pulled from your SQL database.
 This is useful to your iPhone app that will grab this data and display it to you.
 * deny_post: This is the PHP script that is invoked whenever you click the "Deny" button on your iPhone app.
-It deletes the selected post from the general posts table and inserts it into the disapproved posts table.
+It deletes the selected post from the general posts table and inserts it into the archived posts table.
 * approve_post: This is the PHP script that is invoked whenever you click the "Approve" button on your iPhone app.
 It deletes the selected post from the general posts table and inserts it into the approved posts table.
 Approved posts will be used to generate RSS Feed items to ultimately be posted on your Instagram.

 ### PYTHON FILES (on your web server)